 ★ ”Crowder breathes life into a world long past…Compelling, powerful and unforgettable.”—Kirkus Reviews, starred review

-★ ”This book stands alone…an impactful addition to any historical fiction collection.”—School Library Journal, starred review
+★ ”[An] impactful addition to any historical fiction collection.”—School Library Journal, starred review

 ★ ”With a thorough historical note, glossary of terms, and bibliography, this will make an excellent complement to units on women’s rights and the labor movement, but it will also satisfy readers in search of a well-told tale of a fierce heroine.”—BCCB, starred review